-Meanwhile make the filling: Add the condensed milk, egg yolks, lime juice and zest to a large bowl and mix thoroughly to combine.
+Meanwhile make the filling: Add the condensed milk, egg yolks, lemon juice and zest to a large bowl and mix thoroughly to combine.
 Add a few drops of yellow food colouring, if you like.

 Pour into the prepared pie crust then bake for 15 minutes, or until set.
 Allow to cool then refrigerate for at least 4 hours, but preferably overnight.

 When ready to serve, beat the cream and icing sugar together until it holds stiff peaks.
 Using a spatula, evenly spread the whipped cream on top (or pipe the cream and decorate the pie).